Whenever, Wherever: Music video

-The music video was directed by Francis Lawrence in front of a blue screen, and features Shakira surrounded by Earth's natural wonders.
+The music video was directed by Francis Lawrence.
+Its cinematography was handled by Pascal Lebègue.
+A blue screen was used, and features Shakira surrounded by Earth's natural wonders.
 It begins with her submerged in the ocean, the only part of the video that is not shot on a blue screen; the underwater part is real as her hair is flowing freely and she is blowing soft bubbles from her nose and mouth.
 She leaps out of the water onto the surrounding rocks and observing a landscape of mountains; a falcon flies down towards her.

 Shakira then proceeds to walk barefoot into the desert while belly-dancing, where she is soon seen dancing amid a stampede of horses.
 The stampede suddenly stops, and she kneels into a shallow pool of mud, and begins crawling through it.
 As the video nears its conclusion, she is on top of a snowy mountain before jumping off, descending into water and submerging herself once more, as the video comes full circle.
 The video was shot twice, the other version being for "Suerte"/"Luck", with Lawrence directing both versions.

-The video became an instant hit on several music programs.
-It became Shakira's first video to retire on MTV's TRL, and in Canada, reached number one for a single week on the MuchMusic program Countdown.
-It won the 2002 Latin Grammy Award for "Best Short Form Music Video".
-There are 2 remix videos using the Tracy Young Spin Cycle Mix and the Tracy Young Tribal Mix.
+The music video achieved considerable success on music television.
+It became Shakira's first video to be retired from MTV's Total Request Live and reached number one for a week on the Canadian MuchMusic Countdown.
+At the 3rd Latin Grammy Awards in 2002, it won Best Short Form Music Video, and later that year "Suerte" received the inaugural MTV Video Music Award Latin America for Video of the Year.
+Two remix versions of the video were also produced, featuring the "Tracy Young Spin Cycle Mix" and the "Tracy Young Tribal Mix".

 In 2018, Billboard included "Whenever, Wherever" among the 100 greatest music videos of the 21st century, stating that it "introduced Shakira's swiveling hips to the world", and that its "minimalist production, which memorably featured Shakira dancing alone without props, musicians or other dancers, was enough to catapult her to international stardom."